syedumerahmedcode/primefaces/README.md

 - Using **<p:growl />** (Of Mac style based) provides a much nicer save message.

-_JSF & PrimeFaces & Spring tutorial - Part 15: JSF Validation With Hibernate Validator_
+## Explanation of JSF Validation With Hibernate Validator

 - Using standard Hibernate validator for checking fields here.
 One can also think of using javax.validations.

-_JSF & PrimeFaces & Spring tutorial - Part 16: complete JSF CRUD application_
+## Explanation of complete JSF CRUD application

 - For editing, we created a separate column which contains a command button: